AdityaSavara/PEUQSE/Examples/Example13doeFunctionExample/0-README.txt

-In this example, a few example files are provided, including:
+In this example, a few example files are provided.

-runfile_Example13_doe_function_meshgrid_1.py

-and

-runfile_Example13_doe_function_xyz_1.py

 They each use the design of experiments function which is a class function for the parameter estimation (PE_object) class.

-The file runfile_Example13_doe_function_meshgrid_1.py takes a few minutes.
+The two below files take around 10 minutes each.
+They show the correct syntax but if they examples are run they will not give reasonable results since they are written to be short quick runs.
+To see more "reasonable" outputs, the mcmc_lengths would need to be increased. runfile_Example13_doe_function_xyz_3.py and runfile_Example13_doe_function_meshgrid_3.py

+For a quick example that would show reasnoable results, one can run one of the two below files that each take a few minutes. runfile_Example13_doe_function_meshgrid_1.py and runfile_Example13_doe_function_xyz_1.py

 Below explains the variables etc. Check the UserInput file and other documentation as this might be out of date.